mahmoudjobeel1/AI-Search-Agent/README.md

 • ***Stations***:
     Stations are fixed and do not have any capacity limits.
 To count a passenger saved, they need to be dropped at a station.

+## Actions:
+• ***Pick-up***:
+        The coast guard picks up as many passengers off a ship as its remaining capacity allows.
+This can be done on a ship that is in the same cell as the coast guard and it only affects this ship.
+Once a passenger is picked up by the coast guard, they will not expire and will stay on the coast guard boat until they are dropped at a station.

+• ***Drop***:
+        The coast guard drops all passengers it is currently carrying at a station.
+        This can only be done when the coast guard and the station are in the same cell and it resets the remaining capacity of the coast guard boat to 0.

+• ***Retrieve***:
+        The coast guard boat retrieves a black box.
+This can only be done when the coast guard boat is in the same cell as a wreck with a black box which has not been completely damaged yet.
+This action does not affect the coast guard’s remaining capacity at all.

+• ***Movement in any of the 4 directions***
+        (up, down, left, right) within the grid boundaries.

+## Algorithms Implemented
+a) Breadth-first search.
+b) Depth-first search.
+c) Iterative deepening search.
+d) Greedy search with at least two heuristics.
+e) A∗ search with at least two admissible heuristics.
+A trivial heuristic